Terradue/doc-tep-geohazards-arch/source/enterprise/purpose.rst

 Community contract
 ------------------

-The main objective of the community gathered together through GEP is expressed in a contract that specifies how the objective can be met.
+The main purpose of the system gathering together the GEP community is expressed in a contract that specifies how the community objective can be met.
 This contract:
 – states the objective for which the community exists;
 – governs the structure, the behaviour and the policies of the community;
 – constrains the behaviour of the members of the community;